stream3715/GeneralFelicaSimulator/README.md

 # GeneralFelicaSimulator

-Simulate Felica Generally.
-(IDm and System code Only)
+Generally simulate IDm and System code as FeliCa.

 ![GFS_1_2](img/Screenshot_1_2.png)

-# LICENSE

-This software includes the work that is distributed in the Apache License 2.0.

 # Can I Execute This App?

-[HCEFChecker][3]
+Use [HCEFChecker][3] to determine whether the device has emulation feature.

-# Restrictions for UnUnLocked Device (almost all)
+# Restrictions

+Without HCE-F unlocking, only these parameters can be set.
+(where X is 0 to F)

 IDm: `2FEXXXXXXXXXXX`

 System Code: `4XXX` (except `4XFF`s)

-Reference: HCE-F Guideline Chapter 2.4
+rf.
+HCE-F Guideline Chapter 2.4

 [Host-based Card Emulation for NFC-F Application Development Guidelines (Sony)][5]